LeoM93/DiseaseGenePrioritizationAtRiskLoci/README.md

  ```
  python3 main.py <graph_input_file_path> <output_file_path> <seed_RMM-GWAS_file_path>
  ```
-The files used in the manuscript can be downloaded at: https://drive.google.com/file/d/12oDaaEs1vso82UXsRe2AWeoGqNccZuLM/view?usp=sharing
+The files used in the manuscript can be downloaded at: https://drive.google.com/file/d/1Hr8ewWxBObWqDQfZo5KxHdJYTaDseBh4/view?usp=sharing.
+Zip in the root directory to run this step.
 ## Running Relations-Maximization Method

 The directory DiseaseGenePrioritizationAtRiskLoci/example contains the input graph we used in the manuscript